KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> (-2 + q.til(5)).date
 k('1999.12.30 1999.12.31 2000.01.01 2000.01.02 2000.01.03')
 ```
-Similarly, the 0 timestamp was chosen to be at midnight of the day 0
+Similarly, the 0 timestamp was chosen to be midnight of the day 0
 ```python
 >>> K.timestamp(0)
 k('2000.01.01D00:00:00.000000000')